The Ultimate 12-Step GDPR Compliance Checklist

 6. GDPR website compliance can only be achieved with a GDPR compliant CMS

 Make sure your CMS (i. e.
-WordPress, Magento, Shopify etc.) is updated and is GDPR compliant.
+Wordpress, Magento, Shopify etc.) is updated and is GDPR compliant.

 If not, update it manually, or add the custom code, plugins, or software.